Stumblinbear/agui/docs/src/reference/globals/themes.md

 # Themes

-Having a standardized Theme system is necessary for an easy-to-use system.
+Having a standardized Theme system is necessary for an easy-to-use UI library.
 However, we don't use a single struct for styles, as this is wasteful and cannot cover every use case.
 Instead, each widget should create a struct with style information, that derives the traits: `Default + Send + Sync`.

 ## Usage